 This is a free program of monthly walks that explore the heritage treasures of the City of Port Phillip.
 Join our knowledgeable walks leaders as they share the cultural, architectural, art and social histories of the places that we call home, and tell the amazing stories of the people who have lived here.

-View past and current exhibitions from the Port Phillip City Collection
+View current and past exhibitions from the Port Phillip City Collection

-- Explore old Montague through an online exhibtion, films and a virtual tour, with the 2020 Open House Melbourne program
+- Explore old Montague through an online exhibition, films and a virtual tour, with the 2020 Open House Melbourne program

 - View archived exhibitions from Port Phillip City Collection art and heritage

 Self-guided walking trails

 Choose a self-guided walking trail brochure from the list below and take a journey into the cultural heritage, past and present of the Port Phillip area.